pivotal/docs-tap/scc/parameters-reference.hbs.md

-docs](../source-controller/reference.hbs.md#mavenartifact) for details about the custom resource, and [Create a Workload from Maven repository artifact](../cli-plugins/apps/create-workload.hbs.md#workload-maven) for an example of how to make use of it with the `tanzu apps workload` CLI plugin.
+docs](../source-controller/reference.hbs.md#mavenartifact) for details about the custom resource, and [Create a Workload from Maven repository artifact](../cli-plugins/apps/create-workload.hbs.md#workload-maven) for an example of how to make use of it with the `tanzu apps workload` CLI plug-in.

 ## source-tester